Farid-Karimi/Pac-Man/README.md

 - Leader Board
 - Easter Egg

+## Implementations
-## Maze Generation
+### Maze Generation

-The map is randomly generated based on the dimensions entered by the user, utilizing the Depth-First Search (DFS) algorithm.
+The map is randomly generated based on the dimensions entered by the user, utilizing the Depth-First Search **(DFS)** algorithm.
 This functionality has been implemented using a class named `maze`.
 To achieve randomness in map generation, I utilized the C++ `random` library:

 ```c++
 random_device rd;